6i-software/vba-logger/documentation/1 - Getting started.md

 ### Installation

-#### Fetch VBA Logger files
+#### Download VBA Logger

-First, obtain the VBA Logger files from the repository or download archive zip provided by the project.
+First, obtain the VBA Logger setup file (not yet available), clone the project or download archive zip from the repository.
 You should get:

  - `6i_VBALogger.xlam`: This is the Excel Macro-Enabled Add-In file of VBA Logger that developers can load through Excel’s settings.
-Once loaded, it grants access to logger that can be utilized across all VBA projects.
-In this case, the VBALoggerClass must be set to `PublicNotCreatable`.
+Once referenced, it grants access to logger that can be utilized across all VBA projects.

  - `VBALoggerClass.cls`: Developers can import this class module directly into their existing VBA projects.
-In this case, the VBALoggerClass can be set to `Private`.

 #### Install "VBA Logger" by importing the class module